Understanding the importance of employee motivation

 Willingness to accept change

-Their interest in the actions necessary for the company to fulfill its goals lead motivated individuals to give new policies or ways of doing things a chance.
-They have a tendency to hear things out, and they can be vital to encouraging co-workers to do the same.
+Their interest in the actions necessary for the company to fulfill its goals motivates individuals to give new policies or ways of doing things a chance.
+They tend to hear things out, and they can be vital to encouraging co-workers to do the same.

 Interest in giving and receiving employee feedback